Mimicking Production Behavior with Generated Mocks: Related Work

 \subsection{Production-based Oracles}

 Monitoring an executing application with the goal of generating tests is an effective means of bridging the gap between the developers' understanding of their system, and how it is actually exercised by users \cite{wang2017behavioral}.
 To this end, several studies propose tools that capture runtime information.
 Thummalapenta \textit{et al.} \cite{thummalapenta2010dygen} use execution traces for the generation of parameterized unit tests.
 Wang and Orso \cite{9240614} capture the sequence of method executions in the field, and apply symbolic execution to generate tests for untested behavior.
 Jaygarl \textit{et al.} \cite{jaygarl2010ocat} capture objects from program executions, which can then be used as inputs by other tools for the generation of method sequences.
-Tiwari \textit{et al.} \cite{9526340} generate tests for inadequately tested methods using production object states.
-Incoming production requests have also been utilized to produce tests for databases \cite{yan2018snowtrail} and web applications \cite{marchetto2008state, zetterlund2022harvesting}. \rick leverages this methodology with the novel and specific goal of generating tests with mock-based oracles that verify the interactions between a method and objects of external types, as they occur in production.
+Tiwari \textit{et al.} \cite{9526340} generate tests for inadequately tested methods using production object states. \revisedthree{\textsc{ProDJ} by Wachter \textit{et al.} \cite{wachter2024serializing} focus on the readability of the unit tests generated from production data, incorporating the objects captured at runtime as plain Java code.} Incoming production requests have also been utilized to produce tests for databases \cite{yan2018snowtrail} and web applications \cite{zetterlund2022harvesting}. \rick leverages this methodology with the novel and specific goal of generating tests with mock-based oracles that verify the interactions between a method and objects of external types, as they occur in production.